 Ward and stake leaders are not responsible to plan the conference, to secure FSY locations, or to provide speakers.
 If occasional assistance is needed, area leaders may call upon local leaders.
 Ward and stake leaders are responsible for helping youth register and for arranging transportation to the FSY conference.
 Stakes are also responsible for planning stake FSY activities.
 These activities extend the FSY experience beyond the five-day conference by helping youth prepare and grow spiritually, create greater unity within the stake, and find joy in gospel living as they strengthen their testimony of Jesus Christ.

-See "FSY Assignments for Stakes in the United States and Canada" to see what year your stake is assigned to attend.
+See Stake Assignments to see what year your stake is assigned to attend.

 Young single adults will fill logistical and leadership roles at FSY conferences.
 A limited number of adults will attend FSY as session directors and teachers.
 The majority of the adults serving in these positions will be full-time seminary and institute employees.
 Area leaders will reach out to local leaders if their assistance becomes necessary.

-A stake FSY representative and ward FSY representative should be called in each stake and ward, regardless of participation in FSY conferences in the current year.
-These individuals will act as a liaison between the FSY office and local units, YSA leaders, parents, and youth.
+Ward FSY representative should be called in each ward, regardless of participation in FSY conferences in the current year.
+Ward FSY representatives and stake Young Women and Young Men presidents, or stake Relief Society presidents in YSA stakes, will not attend FSY conferences, however, they will provide crucial information to stake and ward leaders, YSA, parents, and youth.
 They will communicate information regarding registration, session information, transportation, and other logistics but will not attend the actual session.
-More information is found on the Stake Presidency, Bishopric or Branch Presidency, Stake FSY Representative, and Ward FSY Representative web pages.
+More information is found on the Stake Presidency, Bishopric or Branch Presidency, Stake Young Women and Young Men Presidents, and Ward FSY Representative web pages.

-All local leaders are encouraged to prepare for and extend the FSY experience for youth in their area by conducting stake FSY activities.
+All local leaders are encouraged to prepare for and extend the FSY experience for youth in their area by conducting stake FSY activities before and after the session(s).

 Stakes will be invited to attend every other year.
-See "FSY Assignments for Stakes in the United States and Canada" to see what year your stake is assigned to attend.
+See Stake Assignments to see what year your stake is assigned to attend.

 Available sessions and dates will be communicated toward the end of the third quarter of the year before the summer stakes are invited to attend.
 Stakes that will have transportation provided by FSY will be assigned a specific session.
 Most other stakes will be allowed to choose from multiple sessions in their region.
 You may recommend that your stake or ward register for a particular session from that list, however, there is no guarantee that beds will be available for the entire stake or ward.